unionai/unionai-docs/source/getting-started/machine-learning-example.md

 ⏳ Waiting for build to finish at: https://serverless.union.ai/org/...
 ✅ Build completed in 0:01:57!

-[✔] Go to https://serverless.union.ai/org/... to see execution in the UI.
+[✔] Go to https://serverless.union.ai/org/... to see execution in the console.
 ```

 When we run the workflow, it launches a Union hosted image builder that creates a image